Super-exponential decay rates for eigenvalues and singular values of integral operators on the sphere: Main results

 \begin{remark} Both previous results remain true if we consider usual derivatives instead of the smoothness assumption used.
-This occurs because every function having all orders of derivatives (in the usual meaning) lies down in $W_2^{\infty}$.
-We refer \cite[p.
-102]{castro-dif} to see how to go from usual derivative to Laplace-Beltrami derivative. \end{remark}
+This occurs because every function having all orders of derivatives (in the usual meaning) belongs to $W_2^{\infty}$.
+We refer \cite[p.102]{ca-men-oliv} to see how to go from usual derivative to Laplace-Beltrami derivative. \end{remark}

-\begin{remark} After some adjustments, both Theorems \ref{maintheorem} and \ref{maintheorem2} can be reproduced on compact two-point homogeneous spaces.\ These spaces are manifolds having an invariant Riemannian (geodesic) metric and can be endowed with a measure that permits to consider the Laplace-Beltrami operator on it, which can be used in order to define the smootheness condition in the same way we did here.\ We suggest \cite{dai,kushpel} and references therein for more detailed information about these spaces. \end{remark}
+\begin{remark} After some adjustments, both Theorems \ref{maintheorem} and \ref{maintheorem2} can be reproduced for compact two-point homogeneous spaces of dimension $m\geq2$ .\ These spaces are compact manifolds having an invariant Riemannian (geodesic) metric and can be endowed with a measure that permits to consider the Laplace-Beltrami operator on it, which can be used in order to define the smoothness condition in the same way that in the spherical case.\ We give more details in Section \ref{appendix} . \end{remark}